GOFUVI/hf_eouls_geoparquet_stac_specs/overview.md

 When storing Radial Metrics, each STAC Item represents measurements derived from one spectra file recorded by a HF-Radar station at a specific timestamp and links to two GeoParquet assets: one for the Radial Metrics derived from positive Bragg peak and one for the negative peak.
 Collections group Items by station and antenna pattern, enabling organized discovery.

+## End-to-end dataflow

+The HF-EOLUS documentation maintains a living [dataset inventory](dataset_inventory.md) that records every GeoParquet deliverable, partition scheme, and STAC extension in use across the external workflows.
+The overview below contextualizes how those datasets connect across the production chain so readers can trace each downstream output back to its upstream assets.

+### Main ingestion → aggregation → ANN/resource loop

+1. **Radial metrics ingestion workflow** converts CODAR LLUV spectra into partitioned GeoParquet tables (`radial_metrics`, `header`, `rng_info`) and publishes the authoritative STAC catalog for the VILA and PRIO stations.
+The ingestion metadata captured in the inventory clarifies how timestamps, Bragg polarity, and header diagnostics remain synchronized across assets.
+2. **Sentinel-1 SAR and Puertos del Estado buoy workflows** provide external supervision for later stages.
+Their GeoParquet shards keep deterministic identifiers (`rowid`, buoy station codes) and dedicated STAC extensions (Table, Scientific, Processing) so that aggregation jobs can join them with radar echoes by space and time.
+3. **Geospatial aggregation toolkit** aligns echo-level measurements to the analysis grid used by the wind-inversion models.
+The resulting GeoParquet files (per-station, per-Bragg polarity, plus a consolidated SAR aggregate) are described in the inventory together with their `node_id` partitions and CRS settings, ensuring they can be cross-referenced with both the ingestion outputs and the ANN-ready tables.
+4. **ANN training and inference toolkit** blends the aggregated HF-radar, SAR, and buoy datasets into pivot tables, encodes fold assignments, and emits inference snapshots.
+Dataset inventory entries explain how columns such as `crc32_partition_key`, `fold`, probabilistic range scores, and maintenance diagnostics are preserved via the Table extension so that downstream resource assessments understand each prediction’s provenance.
+5. **Wind-resource estimation toolkit** ingests the ANN inference corpus to compute power-density summaries, Weibull parameters, Kaplan–Meier survival statistics, and QA diagnostics per HF node.
+Its catalog advertises the `derived_from` links back to the ANN deliverables, while the inventory lists the manifest sidecars and quality flags that document how every resource estimate maps to the training artifacts.

+ Together, these stages capture the primary ingestion → aggregation → ANN/resource flow: every downstream file references its parent assets via STAC links, and every schema reference resolves to the dataset inventory for reproducible partitioning and column semantics.

+### Parallel MeteoGalicia interpolation branch

+The MeteoGalicia interpolation workflow operates as an independent branch that synchronizes model outputs, performs kriging or nearest-neighbor interpolation on dense grids, and repackages the results into its own STAC hierarchy (data, metadata JSON, and diagnostic plots).
+Its GeoParquet shards partition by year/month/day/hour and annotate each record with `source_model`, interpolation quality metrics, and node descriptors so the catalog can stand alone.
+As noted in the dataset inventory, these assets are currently distributed separately from the ANN/resource chain: no STAC `derived_from` links connect the interpolation catalog to the ANN or wind-resource toolkits, and validation steps rely on colocated PdE buoy archives instead.
+Documenting this branch alongside the main loop makes it clear that the interpolation outputs follow the same GeoParquet/STAC conventions yet remain decoupled until the project formally integrates them into the wind-resource assessments.

 ## References